Baruch Steinberg: Biography

 Steinberg was highly respected and commended by his superiors.
 He was also known as a supporter of Polish statesmen Józef Piłsudski and his policies, organizing on 11 November (from 1937 the official Polish Day of Independence) religious services in the intention of Poland (and after Piłsudski's death, in his intention as well).
 He was a supporter of active Jewish participation in the Polish state.

 In September 1939 he was one of the seven rabbi chaplains in the Polish Army.
 During the Polish September Campaign he was the Chief Chaplain for Noncatholics in the Army Kraków and chief rabbi of the Polish army.
 He was taken prisoner by the Soviets after the Soviet invasion of Poland in late September, becoming a prisoner of war.
 He was imprisoned in the camp in Starobilsk.
 In Starobilsk he organized services for his fellow inmates, which were also attended by non-Jewish Poles; survivors noted his emphasis on unity of all Poles, regardless of religion.
 In Starobilsk, Steinberg was arrested by NKVD together with Polish priests and chaplains during Christmas of 1939 and transported to a prison in Moscow.
 He was briefly returned to Starobilsk in March 1940, and then was moved to Yukhnov and later to Kozelsk camps.
-Steinberg was eventually murdered in the Katyn massacre, probably on 12 April 1940, aged 42.
+Steinberg was eventually executed in the Katyn massacre, probably on 12 April 1940, aged 42.